Some days, you just want to grill burgers in your robe.

 Best Trees For Privacy

-- Swedish Aspen.
-This tree is hardy, great for screening and offers pretty fall color.
+The Swedish Aspen tree is hardy, great for screening and offers pretty fall color.
 Its rounded leaves rustle in the breeze, adding a soothing sound to your private oasis.
 Plus, it’s narrow, so it’s great for small spaces.
 And, it’s happy in cold climates.
 It pretty much has it all going on.

-- Evergreens are great for reducing noise and offering privacy all year long.
+Evergreens are great for reducing noise and offering privacy all year long.
 Bonus: they also act as a snow screen.
+Douglas-fir is a popular option for a privacy screening tree.

-- In a hurry?
+In a hurry?
 Green Giant Arborvitae is a vigorous, fast-growing evergreen that grows as much as 3 feet per year.
 Its rich green foliage is resistant to wind once it’s established, and it can withstand heavy ice or snow.
+It's a great tree for privacy.

 Best Bushes For Privacy

-The best bushes for privacy are tall, but not too tall, dense, and are pretty as well as private.
+The best shrubs for privacy are tall, but not too tall, dense, and are pretty as well as private.

 Best Grasses For Privacy